 There are certain dealbreakers for everyone and an affair ranks first in a lot of people’s list.
 But if both partners still love each other despite the affair, they can move past it together.

-Let’s see how statistics backs it up; 57% of unfaithful partners have been forgiven by their partners while 21% forgave immediately and 36% took some time.
+Let’s see how statistics back it up; 57% of unfaithful partners have been forgiven by their partners while 21% forgave immediately and 36% took some time.
 They chose forgiveness over a breakup or divorce.

 Your core values and sense of morality might make cheating a dealbreaker.
 But if your spouse has been really loving till this point and you think you can rebuild trust, would you still want to throw away everything you built together?